Flag of the Turks and Caicos Islands: Historical flags

-The previous flag used up to 1968 was also a defaced blue ensign.
+The previous flag used up to 1968 was also a defaced Blue Ensign.
 This flag had been in use since 1875 and had a different coat of arms to the current flag.
 The former coat of arms (which can be seen on the former flag below) featured a ship offshore from a beach with the name of the islands in a circle.
-It also showed a man working on the beach between two piles of salt.
-This is in reference to the salt industry which once dominated the economy of the Turks and Caicos Islands.
+It also showed a man working on the beach between two piles of salt, representing the salt industry which once dominated the economy of the Turks and Caicos Islands.
 The 1889 Admiralty Flag Book introduced some shading into the left-hand salt pile and what appears to be a door into the right-hand salt pile.
 This led to confusion of what the salt piles really were, with an igloo even being suggested.